AlaSQL/alasql/TESTLOG.md

 # Test log

-Date: May 19, 2015 15:45 version 0.1.7
+Date: May 20, 2015 15:45 version 0.1.7

+AlaSQL is tested by two packages:

+* SQLLOGICTEST - current level 62%
+* NIST SQL TestSuite - current level 24%

+Most problems are in test parsers, rather than in AlaSQL.

+### SQLLOGICTEST

 This file contains a log of tests runned on the [SQLLOGICTEST](http://www.sqlite.org/sqllogictest/doc/trunk/about.wiki) package.
-FOr present moment we use only 29 of more than a hundred test files.
+For present moment we use only 29 of more than a hundred test files.
 Each test file was checked for the following criterias:

 * Number of tests in the file
 * Number of successfully parsed tests